-Student mentoring system available in the institution: During the academic session 2018-19,the total number of mentors available in the GDC Kokernag were 27 as against the 1517 mentees and the mentor: mentee ratio was approximately 56:1.
+During the academic session 2019-20, the total number of mentors available in the GDC Kokernag were 24 as against the 1603 mentees and the mentor: mentee ratio was approximately 0.015.
 The institution has a good mentoring system for teaching/ guidance/ career/ discipline/ counselling of students despite the less number of permanent mentors who mainly do the job.
-All the mentors quide and counsel their students in their respective classrooms, for instance Students are taught about morality, discipline, career, competitive exams in addition to normal teaching/ Learning process.
+All the mentors guide and counsel their students in their respective classrooms, for instance Students are taught about morality, discipline, career, competitive exams in addition to normal teaching/ Learning process.
 They are made aware about the importance of reading newspapers and spending time in College library to enrich their knowledge.
 Debates and discussions are regularly held regarding day to day issues and active student participation is highly encouraged.
 Students are trained to speak before audience.
 They are psychologically motivated and their morale is boosted.
 The institution has a well established career counseling cell which leaves no stone unturned to counsel students for future programmes or career options.
 Also ,There is a discipline committee in the College which works with full fervor to inculcate good virtues in the mentees and to deal with Ragging issues in the College.
-Due to untiring efforts of Discipline Committee, no case of ragging was reported during the academic session 2018-19.
+Due to untiring efforts of Discipline Commitee, no case of ragging was reported during the academic session 2019-20.
 De-drug addiction campaigns were conducted in order to highlight the dangers associated with drug addiction.
 Further we have NSS unit in the College which trains students consistently for various programmes and seeks their active participation.

-Number of students enrolled institution in the Number of fu ılltime teachers Mentor : Mentee Ratio 1108 27 1:41
+Number of students enrolled in the institution Number of fulltime teachers Mentor : Mentee Ratio 1301 28 1:46